 Figure 4.
-Interpolated predictions (natural-avalanche model, forecast-mode), valid for 11 March 2024 for three elevations (left: 1800 m, middle: 2200 m; right: 2600 m) and two aspects (upper row: North, lower row: South).
-For visibility readability, interpolation is shown for all grid points located above and up to 400 m below and all points above the indicated elevationare coloured.
-The elevation of these grid points is held, using a fixed elevation for interpolation.
+Interpolated predictions (natural-avalanche model), valid for 11 March 2024 for three elevations (left: 1800 m, middle: 2200 m; right: 2600 m) and two aspects (upper row: North, lower row: South).
+For readability, interpolation is shown for all grid points located above and up to 400 m below the indicated elevation, using a fixed elevation for interpolation.